cosmic-zip/maidz/README.md

 *  **Pi-hole**Pi-hole is  network-wide ad blocker that acts as a DNS sinkhole.
 It filters out unwanted content by blocking ads, trackers, and malicious domains at the network level, protecting every device connected to your home network.

 * ﻿**Tails** is a live operating system that prioritizes user privacy and security by routing internet traffic through the Tor network.
 It's built on Debian Linux with free software.
-Bootable from various devices without installation, Tails offers keepass and more usefull software out of box.
+Bootable from various devices without installation, Tails offers keepass and more useful software out of box.

 * **Qubes OS** Qubes OS is a security-centric operating system that uses Fedora as its default OS and isolates tasks into separate virtual machines, or "qubes," using the Xen hypervisor.
 It includes a dedicated network qube that acts as a network router, isolating network traffic from other qubes to enhance security.